smout74/link2qr/README.md

 This is only for testing purposes.
 All items are released under the CC BY-ND 4.0 license, read this carefully before using.

-in a console window, type qr_create -h for options
+in a console window, type link2qr -h for options